cyn4676086/Omni-LIVO/README.md

 # Omni-LIVO
+This repository contains the implementation and dataset for Omni-LIVO, a tightly-coupled multi-camera visual-inertial-LiDAR odometry system.
+Our system effectively bridges the spatial perception mismatch between wide-FOV LiDAR sensors and traditional narrow-FOV camera setups through innovative cross-camera direct tracking and unified optimization.
 Omni-LIVO is a multi-camera extension of FAST-LIVO2 with enhanced robustness for LiDAR-Inertial-Visual Odometry(FAST-LIVO2-MultiCamera).
 This project extends the original framework to support multiple cameras for improved tracking performance in challenging environments.
 To match the wide field of view of modern LiDAR sensors, multiple cameras must be hardware-synchronized with external triggering to ensure precise temporal alignment.

 ## Status